1696326265/-deep-learning-homework-2/README.md

-# A hard homework containing 3 parts
+# A homework containing 3 parts

 ### Part 1